VindexProject/ogva-core/README.md

 Recognizing the necessity for speed in modern transactions, Ogva Network features an exceptionally fast transaction capability, enabling instant transactions to meet the demands of today’s fast-paced economy.

-For more information, as well as an immediately useable, binary version of the Smartcash Core software, see https://ogva.net/
+For more information, as well as an immediately useable, binary version of the Ogva Core software, see https://ogva.net/

 License
 -------

-Smartcash Core is released under the terms of the MIT license.
+Ogva Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process